Kit Packages Include:

 - What is the maximum building size you can erect for your lot size, and does your proposed footprint meet these restrictions?

-- what plans and supporting paperwork will be required?
+- What drawings and supporting paperwork will be required?

 To get the permit application started, you will typically need:

-- building plans and blueprints (provided by your home kit supplier)
+- building blueprints (provided by your building kit supplier)

 - foundation plans (provided by your chosen structural engineer)

-- a plan detailing your proposed building site on your property
+- a drawing detailing your proposed building site on your property

 At this stage, you will also need to ascertain the following:

-- are there any easements associated with the property that may affect your proposed building plot?
+- Are any easements associated with the property that may affect your proposed building plot?
 You will need to speak with a title company to get the definitive answer to this.

 - Are there any covenants and easements on the property that need to be considered before making your final site selection?

-For an in-depth look at the planning process, see our guide to planning a building project.
+For an in-depth look at the whole process, see our guide to planning a building project.

 Will You Need Financing?